rajattyagi0804/rajattyagi0804/README.md

 A student of B.Tech. in Computer Science and Engg skilled in React.js, Node.js, JavaScript, CSS, and HTML.
 I'm a passionate individual who always thrives to work on end-to-end products which develop sustainable and scalable social and technical systems to create impact.

-- 🔭 I’m currently working on Flutter, Dart,Java,HTML5, CSS3, JavaScript,  Node.js, ReactJS,.
+- 🔭 I’m currently working on Flutter, Dart, Java, HTML5, CSS3, JavaScript,  Node.js, and ReactJS.
 - 🌱 I’m currently learning Data Structures and algorithms, Full stack development.
 - 👯 I’m looking to collaborate on Projects, Tech Articles.
 - 💬 Talk to me about Problem Solving, android development, Web development, and Open Source.